MRoth1910/Vesperale-Romanum/README.md

 # To Do

-- Collect all chants from Gregobase of the psalter, the ~~proper of time,~~ the ~~commons of saints,~~ and the proper of saints (on a rolling basis, i.e. grab what you need as you work on it, edit, commit, and push; as of Sept 2025, May and February are left to do) as well as the ~~appendix for benediction~~ (done as of October 2024) and for the "Hymni Antiqui" (first verse only; to be taken from the existing files with corrected lyrics, or from the *Antiphonale Monasticum*)
+- Collect all chants from Gregobase of the psalter, the ~~proper of time,~~ the ~~commons of saints,~~ and the proper of saints (on a rolling basis, i.e. grab what you need as you work on it, edit, commit, and push; as of Sept 2025, May and February are left to do) as well as the ~~appendix for benediction~~ (done as of October 2024) and for the "Hymni Antiqui" (first verse only; to be taken from the existing files with corrected lyrics, or from the *Antiphonale Monasticum*); typeset along with texts taken from DivinumOfficium (collects, chapters, versicles) and rubrics added from antiphonale/vesperale
 - Index these pieces as well as the psalms (the index of psalms will be complicated due to the pointing and partial repetition so to minimize page turns but to not use up valuable space), based on code from Nocturnale Romanum project.
   - Remove `--` in file name and replace with `_` (to allow for easier copying/pasting in some LaTeX editors such as in TeXShop) and remove `ant.`, `...`, and `(` or `)`.
 - Proofread (add EUOUAE to Magnificat endings, comment off EUOUAE to psalm endings — psalms will need this only when the psalm is not printed below an antiphon), remove space before commas, change `ae` or `oe` `æ` and `œ` respectively as well as `aé` to `ǽ` (U+01fd) ~(but not, for now `œ` with an acute accent)~ (as of October 2024, this is fixed, and we can use TeX to make an accented `œ`!)